amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

   }
 ```

-This adds the new element into the `todos` array and resolves the promise.
+The above code adds the new element into the `todos` array and resolves the promise.
 That's all.
 Go ahead a test it out creating a new todo element.

 You might get an error saying:

 ```
 Can't bind to 'ngModel' since it isn't a known property of 'input'
 ```
-In order to use the two-way data binding you need to import `FormsModule` in the `app.module.ts`.
+To use the two-way data binding you need to import `FormsModule` in the `app.module.ts`.
 So let's do that.

 ```js
 import { FormsModule } from '@angular/forms';